10 Signs You Are Dating A Hotelier!

 You will be the sounding board for all their funny, entertaining, sometimes sad or enraging tales from the hotel world.

-Being a hotelier means being trained to pay attention to details and to listen attentively.
-They will be able to pick up subtle cues and remember tiny details and can smell BS from a mile away.
+Being a hotelier means being trained to pay attention to details.
+And to listen attentively.
+They will be able to pick up subtle cues and remember tiny details.
+And they can smell BS from a mile away.

 Better not attempt it at all!

-Someone who will know how to apologize when they are wrong (sometimes even when they’re not), someone who knows how to make it up to you.
+Someone who will know how to apologize when they are wrong (sometimes even when they’re not).
+And someone who knows how to make it up to you.

 You will be with someone who will surprise you, delight you, pamper you and make you happy like you’ve never been before.

-Yes, being married to or dating a hotelier takes a lot of patience and understanding, the demands of the job may sometimes take a toll on your relationship.
+Yes, being married to or dating a hotelier takes a lot of patience and understanding.
+And the demands of the job may sometimes take a toll on your relationship.

 But with proper communication, some compromise and a whole lot of love and support, you’ll find that dating a hotelier or marrying them may be the best thing that ever happens in your life.